Smoking Behind the Supermarket with You

 Smoking Behind the Supermarket with You (スーパーの裏でヤニ吸うふたり, Super no Ura de Yani Sū Futari) is a Japanese manga series written and illustrated by Jinushi.
 The series began as a webcomic published on Twitter in March 2022.
 The series then began serialization in Square Enix's Monthly Big Gangan magazine in August 2022.
+Square Enix has collected the series as tankōbon volumes, with seven published as of July 2025.
+An anime television series adaptation is set to premiere in 2026.

 The manga won the 2022 Next Manga Award in the web category.

 Story

 Sasaki, an overworked salaryman, finds a release of his daily tensions in the customer service of Yamada, a winsome, cheery supermarket cashier.
 One day he finds himself working late, and, finding Yamada already done with work for the day, goes for a smoke, he finds a mysterious woman, "Tayama", who invites him to the smoking area behind the store.